killianmuldoon/doca-platform/docs/testing/ngc-pull-secrets.md

 ```

 ### Configure secret in DPFOperatorConfig
-Specify the secret in the `DPFOperatorConfig`:
+Specify the secret in the `DPFOperatorConfig` both in the `spec.imagePullSecrets` section and in the `spec.provisioningConfiguration.imagePullSecretForDMSAndHostNetwork` section.

 ```yaml
 apiVersion: operator.dpf.nvidia.com/v1alpha1